 - The two referee, two linesmen system shall be used in all NCAA tournament competition.
-A conference that does not use this system during regular-season and conference-tournament competition shall not have its officials selected for NCAA contests. - A video replay official will be assigned to each site.
-NCAA replay procedures shall be followed at all rounds (please refer to the 2024-25 and 2025-26 NCAA Ice Hockey Rules and Interpretations). - NCAA Divisions I and II conferences that sponsor women's ice hockey will be asked to recommend the top referees and linesmen believed to be capable of officiating in the NCAA tournament. - In addition, each conference will be asked to submit a separate list of potential standby officials for regional games, if applicable.
-All recommendations will be considered by the committee without bias. - 3.
-No official shall be assigned to any session unless the official agrees to refrain from entering into any officiating commitment the day before the tournament game date.
+A conference that does not use this system during regular-season and conference-tournament competition shall not have its officials selected for NCAA contests. - The NCAA will assign a replay official during First and Second Round competition (if equipment is available).
+NCAA replay procedures shall be followed at all rounds (please refer to the 2024-2025 and 2025-2026 NCAA Ice Hockey Rules and Interpretations). - NCAA Divisions I and II conferences that sponsor women's ice hockey will be asked to recommend referees and linesmen believed to be capable of officiating in the NCAA tournament.
+All recommendations will be considered by the committee without bias.
+The appropriate forms on which to submit the recommendations will be sent to conference commissioners in January. - No official shall be assigned to any session unless the official agrees to refrain from entering into any officiating commitment the day before the tournament game date.
 The official also must agree to be at the site of the game the night before the competition, remain in the immediate vicinity and be readily available to the committee representative until the completion of his or her assignment(s) at that site.
-Each official must contact the women's ice hockey committee representative immediately after arrival and notify him or her in case of any unforeseen delay. - Participating teams shall not be advised of the officials assigned to their competition until game time.
+Each official must contact the women's ice hockey committee representative immediately after arrival and notify them in case of any unforeseen delay. - Participating teams shall not be advised of the officials assigned to their competition until game time.
 Accordingly, officials shall not be contacted by or make contact with the host institution or any of its representatives; all contact shall be through and with the women's ice hockey committee representative staffing the competition or the national coordinator of officials. - 5.
 At regional round games, the tournament director shall arrange for seating for the officials when they are not working a game.
 (NOTE: Their seats should not be in the press area or in the section reserved for a team.) - 6.
 Officials will not participate in any tournament-related activities before, during or after the game, except officiating the contest.